intenthq/scala-style-guide/README.md

 ## Public Methods

-Limit the number of public methods in your class to 30.
+Limit the number of public methods in your class as much as possible.

 # Throwables